opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:pyoldfunction:: cv.CreateHist(dims, type, ranges, uniform=1) -> hist

-    :param dims: Number of histogram dimensions
+    :param dims: Number of histogram dimensions.

-    :param sizes: Array of the histogram dimension sizes
+    :param sizes: Array of the histogram dimension sizes.

-    :param type: Histogram representation format:  ``CV_HIST_ARRAY``  means that the histogram data is represented as a multi-dimensional dense array CvMatND;  ``CV_HIST_SPARSE``  means that histogram data is represented as a multi-dimensional sparse array CvSparseMat
+    :param type: Histogram representation format.  ``CV_HIST_ARRAY``  means that the histogram data is represented as a multi-dimensional dense array CvMatND.  ``CV_HIST_SPARSE``  means that histogram data is represented as a multi-dimensional sparse array ``CvSparseMat``.

     :param ranges: Array of ranges for the histogram bins.
 Its meaning depends on the  ``uniform``  parameter value.
-The ranges are used for when the histogram is calculated or backprojected to determine which histogram bin corresponds to which value/tuple of values from the input image(s)
+The ranges are used when the histogram is calculated or backprojected to determine which histogram bin corresponds to which value/tuple of values from the input image(s).

-    :param uniform: Uniformity flag; if not 0, the histogram has evenly spaced bins and for every  :math:`0<=i<cDims`   ``ranges[i]`` is an array of two numbers: lower and upper boundaries for the i-th histogram dimension.
+    :param uniform: Uniformity flag.
+If not zero, the histogram has evenly spaced bins and for every  :math:`0<=i<cDims`   ``ranges[i]`` is an array of two numbers: lower and upper boundaries for the i-th histogram dimension.
-        The whole range [lower,upper] is then split into  ``dims[i]``  equal parts to determine the  ``i-th``  input tuple value ranges for every histogram bin.
-And if  ``uniform=0`` , then  ``i-th``  element of  ``ranges``  array contains ``dims[i]+1``  elements: :math:`\texttt{lower}_0, \texttt{upper}_0,
+        The whole range [lower,upper] is then split into  ``dims[i]``  equal parts to determine the  ``i``-th  input tuple value ranges for every histogram bin.
+And if  ``uniform=0`` , then  the ``i``-th  element of the ``ranges``  array contains ``dims[i]+1``  elements: :math:`\texttt{lower}_0, \texttt{upper}_0,
         \texttt{lower}_1, \texttt{upper}_1 = \texttt{lower}_2,
         ...
         \texttt{upper}_{dims[i]-1}`
         where :math:`\texttt{lower}_j`  and  :math:`\texttt{upper}_j`
         are lower and upper
-        boundaries of  ``i-th``  input tuple value for  ``j-th`` bin, respectively.
-In either case, the input values that are beyond the specified range for a histogram bin are not counted by :ocv:cfunc:`CalcHist`  and filled with 0 by :ocv:cfunc:`CalcBackProject`
+        boundaries of  the ``i``-th  input tuple value for  the ``j``-th bin, respectively.
+In either case, the input values that are beyond the specified range for a histogram bin are not counted by :ocv:cfunc:`CalcHist`  and filled with 0 by :ocv:cfunc:`CalcBackProject`.

 The function creates a histogram of the specified size and returns a pointer to the created histogram.
 If the array ``ranges`` is 0, the histogram bin ranges must be specified later via the function  :ocv:cfunc:`SetHistBinRanges`.
-Though :ocv:cfunc:`CalcHist` and :ocv:cfunc:`CalcBackProject` may process 8-bit images without setting bin ranges, they assume thy are equally spaced in 0 to 255 bins.
+Though :ocv:cfunc:`CalcHist` and :ocv:cfunc:`CalcBackProject` may process 8-bit images without setting bin ranges, they assume they are equally spaced in 0 to 255 bins.

 GetHistValue*D